Research Track—12 Courses Total

 - 2 BA seminars (HIST 29801 BA Thesis Seminar I and HIST 29802 BA Thesis Seminar II)

 The major field is usually defined by time and space.
 Examples are nineteenth- or twentieth-century US history, colonial Africa, the Atlantic world in the early modern or modern period, ancient Greece, or medieval Europe.
 Thematic major fields are also possible; for example, African American, Jewish, or gender history.
 Major fields may also be methodologically defined: for example, intellectual, economic, political, or urban history.
 If you pursue a major field in urban history, for example, you might take courses ranging from "Jewish Spaces and Places: Imagined and Real" to "Cities from Scratch: The History of Urban Latin America"; a focus on economic history might include "Economic Change in China" and "The History of US Capitalism."
-In the case of thematically or methodologically defined major fields, it is particularly important to consult closely with the undergraduate program coordinator to ensure coherence.
+In the case of thematically or methodologically defined major fields, it is particularly important to consult closely with the associate director to ensure coherence.

 You must also take a number of elective courses.
 If you are pursuing the research track, you take four electives and complete the major with two seminars for the BA thesis.
 Electives should complement your main field, extend the range of your historical awareness, and explore varying approaches to historical analysis and interpretation.
 You are encouraged to take courses that introduce significant civilizational or chronological breadth into your studies, or a different methodology or theme than you are studying in your major field.